 Instructions

-- Pour chicken broth into the slow cooker avoiding the pork so the spices won't come off.
-Cover slow cooker and cook on high for 4 hours or on low for 10 hours.
+- Cover the slow cooker and cook on high for 4 hours or on low for 10 hours.

-- Once pork is tender, use two forks to shred the meat inside the slow cooker.
+- Once the pork is tender, use two forks to shred the meat inside the slow cooker.
 Line a baking sheet with foil.
-Using a slotted spoon, remove pork from slow cooker and place on baking sheet.
+Using a slotted spoon, remove the pork from the slow cooker and place it on the baking sheet.

-- Move remaining liquid from slow cooker top a pot and boil until thickened.
-Pour liquid over pork.
-Broil pork until the edges are nice and crips which should be about 3 to 5 minutes.
+- Broil the pork until the edges are nice and crispy, about 3 to 5 minutes.

 - Serve with flour tortillas and your favorite toppings.